 The Duke MBA

-For nearly a decade, Bob Kulhan and Craig Fox have collaborated to develop Managing the Unexpected taught at Fuqua.
+For nearly a decade, Dr. Craig Fox and Bob Kulhan have collaborated to develop Building Dynamic Teams taught at Fuqua.
 The program is the first of its kind at a top-tier business school.

 Craig Fox is Professor of Strategy and Policy at the UCLA Anderson School of Management and is Professor of Psychology at the College of Letters and Sciences at UCLA.
 He is also co-director of the UCLA Behavioral Decision Making Research Group.